 What Qualifies as an OSHA Recordable Incident?

-According to OSHA standards, an incident qualifies as ‘recordable’ if it results in any of the following:
+Under OSHA 29 CFR Part 1904 recordkeeping standards, a work-related injury or illness qualifies as recordable if it results in any of the following outcomes:

 - Death